 HOW MUCH YOU NEED TO SAVE

-Using the above information coupled with your annual after-tax income, you’ll be able to come up with an annual savings rate (i.e. how much you need to save each year).
+Using the above information coupled with your annual after-tax income, you’ll be able to come up with an annual savings rate (i.e., how much you need to save each year).

 Luckily, you don’t have to strain too hard with back-of-the-napkin math to figure it out, as there are a bunch of retirement calculators online.
-This one is my favorite.
+This one is our favorite.
 It outlines exactly how many years it’ll take to save depending on your savings rate.

 Play around with the calculator until you’ve come up with a savings rate that works for you.
 After that, you’ll know exactly how much you should be saving every time you get a paycheck.